Every Pet DEserVES

-We believe every pet owner should have access to spay & neuter and microchipping services for their pets.
-That’s why Lawrence Humane Society’s Medical Clinic offers the following options for low-income families:
+We believe every pet owner should have access to affordable services for their pets.
+That’s why the Lawrence Humane Society offers low-cost spay/neuter and microchipping.
+Click on the buttons below to learn more about each service.

 Lawrence Humane Society is proud to partner with the City of Lawrence to offer our community a comprehensive approach to managing unowned, feral cats in our community.